The first words that sprung to mind were 'mangled cat'.

-Ruby seemed to shrink into her seat somewhat and the grimace that flashed across her face in that moment was not something he missed.
+Ruby seemed to shrink into her seat somewhat and the grimace that flashed across her face was not something he missed.
 ‘Hey Gary’, she said, sounding resigned.
 ‘I’m great.’

-‘Actually’ she replied after a pause, her green eyes settling on him from across the table.
-They seemed to be pleading with him and Drayvex thought that if her eyes could speak, they’d probably have a hefty speech prepared.
-‘I’m kind of already with someone', she finished, taking the plunge.
-'Sorry.’
+“Actually…” She paused, her green eyes settling on him from across the table.
+They seemed to be pleading with him and Drayvex thought that if her eyes could speak, they’d probably have a speech prepared.
+“I’m kind of with someone,” she finished, taking the plunge.
+“Sorry.”

-Drayvex smiled humourlessly.
-He stood and turned to fully face the boy, matching his height.
-‘I’m busy,’ he replied in a bored voice, meeting his gaze directly.
-‘In fact, we're both busy.
-Ruby and I have a lot to talk about.’
+Drayvex smiled without humour.
+He stood and fully turned to face the boy, matching him in height.
+“I’m busy,” he replied in a bored voice, directly meeting his gaze.
+“In fact, we're both busy.
+Ruby and I have a lot to talk about.”
 He continued, allowing his voice to become cold and unfriendly.
-‘Or -’.
-Drayvex moved his face close to Gary's ear.
-‘We may not talk at all’.
+“Or — ” Drayvex moved his mouth close to Gary's ear.
+“We may not talk at all.”
 He winked for added effect and watched Gary change from pale to flame red within seconds.

 ‘I see,’ Gary snapped.
-He threw one last glance Ruby’s way, before skulking off back towards his table.
+He threw one last glance Ruby’s way, before turning and skulking off back towards his table.